Who We Were

 After reaching this point of understanding the study group researching this — which had grown by quite a few members — made the decision to create a place where they could continue focused research on the New Testament period of Judeo-Christian history and organize proper worship services in accordance with our new understanding.
 Thus, expeditions into New Mexico to find a suitable site for Dai Mission began.
 Various expeditions by the group were made looking for ideal sites away from the increasing oil activity and crime of West Texas continued until a final expedition into the mountainous areas of Western New Mexico almost resulted in the tragic deaths of the expedition party in 2009.
 After this incident, the senior members of the group suggested that the Mission project be shelved for the time being.
 The majority of the group, feeling it was time for a recess in their research, accepted this proposition.
 They eventually scattered across the country, keeping limited contact with each other and continuing the research on an individual basis without the Mission serving as a central location for their quest for spiritual truth.

-At present, the elders have been focusing most of its efforts into organizing Union services in the Durango, CO area with a few Christian churches supporting the mission behind Dai Mission Ministries, and on preparing more senior members to go and teach to churches that have expressed interest in a sermon (or “drash”) based on the research and the unique perspective the ministry has about the Christian faith and its origins.
-Union services for the Delta, CO location are planned to begin in May following Shavuot (or Pentecost).
-As of the turn of the year, past members have begun to come forward and place small contributions into the ministry’s accounts as efforts to organize fundraising for the ministry have also begun.
-With finances entering the picture, the Elders decided it would be wise to begin the 501(c)3 application to protect the ministry, current individual donors putting in contributions, and future church donors that have expressed interest in providing financial assistance but require us to have the 501(c)3 tax exempt status to prevent losing their own 501(c)3.
+At present, the elders have been focusing most of its efforts into organizing Union services in the Alamosa, Colorado and Roswell, New Mexico areas with a few Christian churches supporting the mission behind Dai Mission Ministries, and on preparing more senior members to go and teach to churches that have expressed interest in a sermon (or “drash”) based on the research and unique perspective the ministry has about the Christian faith and its origins.
+Currently, Dai Mission Ministries is focused on the creation and organization of small groups and on aiding congregations in need.

 Who We Will Be